 - 3-4 tablespoons of brown sugar depending on how sweet you like things

-- 1 teaspoon of cinnamon and maybe a dash of ginger or nutmeg if you like it.
+- 1 teaspoon ground cinnamon and maybe a dash of ginger or nutmeg if you like it.